Frequently Asked Questions: Treating Patients in a Difficult Economy

 Having the biller check the status of coverage before a patient arrives for an appointment can expedite your decision about whether to accept an individual as your patient.

-Q: If a patient is dissatisfied with the result of an elective procedure and demands a concession (e.g., a free revision, a refund, or a discount) or refuses to pay credit card charges, what recourse does the physician have?
+- If a patient is dissatisfied with the result of an elective procedure and demands a concession (e.g., a free revision, a refund, or a discount) or refuses to pay credit card charges, what recourse does the doctor have?

-A: Some commercial credit companies hold the physician responsible if the patient defaults on a payment.
+- Some commercial credit companies hold the doctor responsible if the patient defaults on a payment.
 Before using a commercial credit company, read the contract carefully to make sure you won’t be liable for a patient’s outstanding balance.

 You should also be aware of your state’s consumer protection laws regarding lending and disclosure, and make sure that your patients understand the terms and conditions of the financing.